 The typical schoolgirl uniform in the UK is the same as the schoolboy uniform, pants, blazer, tie, and a white dress shirt.
 That’s it.

 School Uniforms Do Make A Difference

-It’s not always about the price of the style of the clothes is about uniformity where everyone looks the same.
+It’s not always about the price of the clothes’ style but about uniformity where everyone looks the same.

-For example, John’s parents bought him a new bike and it cost $1000 where Ian’s parents bought him a new bike from the Thrift Store for $20.
+For example, John’s parents bought him a new bike, which cost $1000, whereas Ian’s parents bought him a new bike from the Thrift Store for $20.

-This means if kids live in a big house, parents have good jobs and they get what they want these types of kids are out of reach for the budget-family kids who don’t get everything.
+It means if kids live in a big house, parents have good jobs, and they get what they want, these types of kids are out of reach for the budget-family kids who don’t get everything.

-This is coming from a 12-year-old girl who knows she’s different but very smart and sometimes worries about being bullied.
+This thought process comes from a 12-year-old girl who knows she’s different and intelligent; however, sometimes, she worries about being bullied.

 Thrift Young And Save Money

-These days you can also find new or used school clothes for far less than buying new:
+Parents can also find new with tags or used school clothes for far less than buying new ones at the mall.

-Each of these offer valuable savings for any parents who want or need to slim down their back to school clothes budget.
+Each offers valuable savings for any parents who want or need to slim down their back-to-school clothes budget.